-This four-player adventure is an action-packed game of mystery is ideal for sleepovers, family game nights, and anytime kids feel like playing in a land of strategy and imagination.
-Players must find all of their objects and characters while moving carefully through the constantly changing maze, and be the first to make it back to the starting square to win.
+This four-player adventure is an action-packed game of mystery that is ideal for sleepovers, family game nights, and anytime kids feel like playing in a land of strategy and imagination.
+Players must find all their objects and characters while moving carefully through the constantly changing maze and be the first to return to the starting square to win.

 Spontuneous (Ages 8 and up)

 Simple party game to play for all ages and musical tastes.
 A word is given and it’s a race to blurt out any song containing that word.
 No singing skill is necessary!
 Millions already do it – You hear a word, a song pops into your head, and you spontaneously burst into a TUNE!

 Say Anything Family is a game that will get the entire family talking and laughing in minutes.
 This family-oriented version of the popular adult party game allows players to settle questions that have been hotly debated for centuries.
 Then players try to choose which answer the judge will like best.
 Play Say Anything Family Edition and discover what hilarious things YOUR family will say!

 This four-player version of the traditional English pub game of dice and numbers can provide hours of challenging, fun, and friendly competition.
 Simply roll the dice and lay down the matching numbered tiles until the winner “shuts the box.”
 Or, try this smaller travel version.